doctrine/orm/docs/en/reference/limitations-and-known-issues.rst

 Using Traits in Entity Classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There is no real "official" statement whether or to which extent traits
-are supported in entity or mapped superclasses.
+The use of traits in entity or mapped superclasses, at least when they
+include mapping configuration or mapped fields, is currently not
+endorsed by the Doctrine project.
+The reasons for this are as follows.

 Traits were added in PHP 5.4 more than 10 years ago, but at the same time
 more than two years after the initial Doctrine 2 release and the time where
 core components were designed.

 In fact, this documentation mentions traits only in the context of
 :doc:`overriding field association mappings in subclasses <tutorials/override-field-association-mappings-in-subclasses>`.
-Also, the
-tests in the ORM codebase (as of writing) cover traits only in two (!) places,
-namely the aforementioned override and in an edge-case for a tool that will be
-removed in Doctrine 3.0.
+Coverage of traits in test cases is practically nonexistent.

 Thus, you should at least be aware that when using traits in your entity and
 mapped superclasses, you will be in uncharted terrain.